Facial recognition used to identify Lafayette Square protester accused of assault

 Fairfax County Police Major Christian Quinn, who heads the program for the council, said NCRFRILS has been an effective tool, providing leads in cases that might otherwise have gone unsolved.

 Quinn said the system is never used to gather intelligence on peaceful demonstrations, but it was employed in the Lafayette Square case because the protester had allegedly committed crimes.
 He said the system is carefully regulated to protect privacy and avoid misidentifications.
-Quinn said NCRFRILS is only used for leads — not grounds for an arrest — so its use is not regularly disclosed to defendants.
+Quinn said NCRFRILS is used only for leads — not grounds for an arrest — so its use is not regularly disclosed to defendants.

 “I would not usher in a tool that imposes on people’s right to privacy, anonymity and civil rights,” Quinn said.
 “Keeping people safe and secure and getting victims justice is not independent of maintaining civil rights and privacy.”